For The Economist, the uncommercial pays off

 Newsstand sales, a barometer of the overall industry health, have been declining for years, dropping nearly 10 percent in the second half of 2011.

 The Economist, however, has been able to post record profits over the last four years.
-The company reported a 9 percent increase in revenue to 347 million pounds and a 10 percent increase in operating profit to 63 million pounds in the fiscal year ended March 31, 2010.
+The company reported a 9 percent increase in revenue to 347 million pounds ($545 million) and a 10 percent increase in operating profit to 63 million pounds ($99 million) in the fiscal year ended March 31, 2010.
 Figures for its most recent fiscal year will not be available until June.

 Part of The Economist's growth can be attributed to its subscription prices.
 An annual print subscription, with full digital access, costs $139 in the United States.
 The magazine's website and mobile app have free and paid content.

-The Economist Group , which is 50 percent-owned by Financial Times publisher Pearson PLC (PSON.L) and includes a conference division, business-to-business unit and the political magazine CQ Roll Call, is less dependent on print advertising than many other magazines.
+The Economist Group, which is 50 percent-owned by Financial Times publisher Pearson PLC and includes a conference division, business-to-business unit and the political magazine CQ Roll Call, is less dependent on print advertising than many other magazines.
 Only 30 percent of its revenue comes from print advertising and about one-third is derived from digital.

 MASS INTELLIGENCE AND NO VIDEO